 The console looks a little different in all browsers, but the general layout is always the same: You have a tab bar with several registers to choose from – look for the register that says “Console” and open that register.

-You can safely ignore the normal and yellow text lines, as those are details that are intended for developers but do not impact the plugin behavior.
+You can safely ignore the uncolored and yellow text lines.
+Those messages are intended for developers but do not impact the plugin behavior.

 Not all errors are relevant